 Why does Marriott charge a resort fee?

-In order to cover the costs of expensive luxury amenities like spas, golf courses, and large-scale parking, as well as maintain its high level of service at a hotel.
+To cover the costs of expensive luxury amenities like spas, golf courses, and large-scale parking, as well as maintain its high level of service at a hotel.

-The fee is expected to cover additional services provided by the resort including internet access, transportation to and from the airport, a fitness center with gym equipment, and an outdoor pool.
+The fee is expected to cover additional services provided by the resort, including internet access, transportation to and from the airport, a fitness center with gym equipment, and an outdoor pool.
 For major markets such as New York City, Miami, and Los Angeles, the fee can reach $40 per night.

 Can you refuse to pay resort fees in New York?

 Yes, you can refuse to pay resort fees in New York.
 Resort fees violate New York’s Unfair Trade Practices Law, and many Attorneys General are currently investigating hotel resort fees for being deceptive and misleading.

 Resort fees can be a considerable expense when traveling, but there are ways to avoid them.
 By understanding what they are and how they work, you can ensure that you’re not surprised by any hidden charges when you check out.
 If you encounter resort fees, don’t hesitate to ask the hotel for an exemption – most hotels are happy to waive these fees if you ask.
 Enjoy your vacation without worrying about extra expenses.

 Looking for more Travel Hacks?
 Start here:

 - 5 Ways to Maximize Paid Time Off Work

 - 6 Reasons To Choose An Inside Cruise Cabin